What is House-sitting and What do House-sitters Do?

 Where Can You House-sit?

-You can potentially house-sit anywhere in the world providing there is a house-sit available.
+You can potentially house-sit anywhere in the world providing there is one available.
 Naturally it goes without saying you have to be selected for said house-sit.
 The more desirable the location the tougher the competition.

 In order to view the thousands of house-sits world-wide in detail you must first create an account with TrustedHousesitters.
-Get comfy, grab a cuppa and peruse the thousands of global sits.
+Get comfy, grab a cuppa and peruse the thousands of global house-sits.
 Supplement your travels by house-sitting and afford yourself the opportunity to explore places you have always dreamt of seeing.
+For example, there are hundreds of house-sitting jobs in Europe to choose from.

 The Process of Signing Up as a House-sitter